Season 24 Episode 1a

 Season 24 Episode 1b

 The highlight of this episode is of course the Dr. Jekyll and Mr. Hyde Scenes.
 My favorite part is during Muffy's fantasy, Arthur (as Mr. Hyde) peers from behind the cardboard sign and comes out to destroy the party.
-There are also several great D.W. lines in this episode, such as the when he called Brain "Big Head" and the whole thing about Arthur hiking through "a swamp."
-I also loved how we actually got a little montage of how the Arthur rumor spread.
+There are also several great D.W. lines in this episode, such as when he calls Brain "Big Head" and the whole thing about Arthur hiking through "a swamp."
+I also loved how we got a little montage of how the Arthur rumor spread.
 The ending of the episode seemed a bit superficial, as I didn't fully understand D.W.'s advice, but hey, if it works for Arthur than I guess it's good for me!

 By: Nicholas DeMarco